 Inter-Religious Action

-GHR Foundation's Inter-Religious Action funding works to improve development outcomes, build lasting community connections and advance peace by mobilizing religious leaders and communities to address common challenges.
+GHR Foundation's Inter-Religious Action funding helped to improve development outcomes, build lasting community connections and advance peace by mobilizing religious leaders and communities to address common challenges.

-GHR Foundation's Inter-Religious Action funding works to improve development outcomes, build lasting community connections and advance peace by mobilizing religious leaders and communities to address common challenges.
+GHR Foundation's Inter-Religious Action funding helped to improve development outcomes, build lasting community connections and advance peace by mobilizing religious leaders and communities to address common challenges.

 When religious leaders and communities collaborate on issues of common concern they can solve difficult problems, build trusting relationships, strengthen social cohesion and advance peace.
 GHR funding of inter-religious collaboration promotes: